Student Volunteer Service Program FAQ

 Many different functions must be performed to support OI.
 Mission support not only encompasses investigative support, but also includes budget formulation and execution, human resources, administrative support, organizational management, policy, property management, hotline complaint processing, and the coordination of special projects.

-To be eligible to participate in the Internship Program, the student must meet all of the following qualifications at the time of application:
+To be eligible to participate in the Student Volunteer Service Program, the student must meet all of the following qualifications at the time of application:

 - must be a US citizen;